App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 An outstanding loan is a loan that has not yet been fully paid off.
-If you took out a loan, such as a personal loan or student loan, and are still making payments on it, you will have an outstanding loan appear on your credit report.An outstanding loan is an opportunity, since borrowing money allows you to pay for things and experiences you could not otherwise afford.
+If you took out a loan, such as a personal loan or student loan, and are still making payments on it, you will have an outstanding loan appear on your credit report.An outstanding loan may allow you to pay for things and experiences you could not otherwise afford.
 However, it’s also a liability that needs to be fully repaid and can impact your credit profile.
 Read on to learn what an outstanding loan is, how it affects your credit scores and borrowing power, as well as how it compares to other loan products.

 What Is an Outstanding Loan?